How to Get a Divorce in California and Do It Successfully

 Do a cost versus benefit analysis.
 Only a dummy spends nine dollars on a ten dollar dispute.
 On custody issues, litigation can get expensive.
 Some people rightfully believe there is no price you can pay to protect children.
 However, if there is a financial issue that is worth $10,000, it is foolish to spend $10,000 on it, right?

-The eighth step of how to get a divorce in California if the case does not settle is setting the divorce for trial.
+When necessary, the eighth step of how to get a divorce is setting a trial date

 Some or all the issues in a divorce may not resolve.
 In those situations, the judge may set the case for trial.
-In Orange County, either attorney or self represented party can file a document called an “at issue memorandum.”
-The court then sets a trial setting conference.
+Most courts have a hearing called a trial setting conference.
 At the trial setting conference, assuming the case is ready, the court can and usually does set a trial date.